As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - powdered sugar for dusting if desired

-- Preheat oven to 350ºF degrees.
+- Preheat oven to 350ºF (177ºC).
 Line a large baking sheet with parchment paper or a silicone baking mat.
 Lightly flour the baking sheet.
 Set aside.

 - In a medium size bowl, whisk together butter, molasses, egg, vanilla extract, and brown sugar until combined.
 Set aside.